Following are some of the most common questions people ask…

+PARAMOUNT’s P60 classes are 60-minute, coach-led, CrossFit group classes!
 CrossFit is a workout methodology based on constantly varied, high intensity movements that help everyday life.
-Why it works is because your body never adapts to any one movement thereby keeping the effect of any given day’s workout at maximum – and you never gets bored.
+Why it works is because your body never adapts to any one movement, thereby keeping the effect of any given day’s workout at maximum – and you never get bored.
 The intensity that everyone takes part in ends up galvanizing our supportive community.

 - Strength or skill work

-- WOD (Workout of the Day) ranging anywhere from 5-30 minutes, generally lasting around 10-15 minutes.
+- WOD (Workout of the Day) ranging anywhere from 5-30 minutes.

 What do I need to bring to class?